 Our method generates watertight manifold foreground meshes.
 Therefore, we can apply simulation algorithms on the foreground objects, as shown in Fig.~\ref{fig:supp_flowers}, where we apply soft-body simulation on the flower and use a solid ball to hit it.

-In Table \ref{tab:supp_unbounded}, we compared our method with others.
-Some mesh rendering methods, such as MobileNeRF ~\citep{chen2022mobilenerf} and nerf2mesh ~\citep{tang2022nerf2mesh}, provided results for selected scenes, while our method worked effectively on all unbounded scenes, particularly excelling in indoor scenes.
-Visual results of our method are depicted in Fig.~\ref{fig:supp_unbounded}.
+In Tab. \ref{tab:supp_unbounded}, we compared our method with others.
+Some mesh rendering methods, such as MobileNeRF ~\cite{chen2022mobilenerf} and nerf2mesh ~\cite{tang2022nerf2mesh}, provided results for selected scenes, while our method worked effectively on all unbounded scenes, particularly excelling in indoor scenes.